 Master Lock Magnum Heavy Duty Outdoor Padlock with Key

-Something to be aware of when you book a reservation with U-Haul is that it looks at its large fleet of U-Haul locations to find you a moving truck or trailer that matches your requirements.
-U-Haul explicitly states that they do not guarantee your reservation, and you should take this seriously.
-The information that U-Haul has available when making your reservation is only as accurate as what is provided to them from their many U-Haul dealers.
-Some U-Haul locations were actually privately owned U-Haul Dealers.
+Something to be aware of when you book a reservation with U-Haul is that it checks its large fleet of U-Haul locations to find you a moving truck or trailer that matches your requirements.
+U-Haul explicitly states that they do not guarantee your reservation, and you should take this statement seriously.
+What I mean by this is that you shouldn’t be surprised if your reservation day arrives and U-Haul contacts you to let you know that your equipment you reserved is not actually available.

-I feel that I would be doing you a disservice if I did not tell you about my full disastrous experience renting U-Haul’s 26-Foot Moving Truck.
+I feel that I would be doing you a disservice if I did not tell you about my entire disastrous experience renting U-Haul’s 26-Foot Moving Truck.
 I wrote about my entire experience describing describing everything that happened, and what you need to look out for if you do rent one of these 26-foot Supermover Trucks.

 You should avoid renting these specific moving trucks because they have fuel tanks that are accessible.
 For that reason, people try to steal fuel out of these trucks by breaking the plastic vent cap in order to siphon gasoline out.
 Some U-Hauls have taken steps to install metal covers that prevent this from happening, but who knows if you’ll get one with this theft-prevention device installed or not.